 Canuck has a band on each leg.
 The orange band makes him recognizable to people.
 The silver band comes from the Federal Bird Banding Office and means that he's officially recognized by the government.

 The Letter Carrier Incident

 Canuck has had an interesting relationship with a letter carrier named Tyler Macleod.
 The two met in 2018.
 At first, the crow was aggressive towards Tyler, dive-bombing him and pecking and scratching him.
 The behaviour may have been related to Canuck's new relationship with a mate.
 He might have had a nest nearby.
-The mail delivery to three homes had to be stopped due to problems caused by the crow.
+The mail delivery to three homes had to be stopped due to problems caused by the bird.